Cognac

 Cognac (/ˈkɒn.jæk/ KON-yak, also /ˈkoʊn-, ˈkɔːn-/ KOHN---,_-KAWN--, [kɔɲak]) is a variety of brandy named after the commune of Cognac, France.
-It is produced in the surrounding wine-growing region in the departments of Charente and Charente-Maritime.
+It is produced in the surrounding departments of Charente and Charente-Maritime, in an officially designated wine-growing region.
+This region is divided into six districts with different cognacs produced in each.

 Cognac production falls under French appellation d'origine contrôlée (AOC) designation, with production methods and naming required to meet certain legal requirements.
 Among the specified grapes, Ugni blanc, known locally as Saint-Émilion, is most widely used.
-The brandy must be twice distilled in copper pot stills and aged at least two years in French oak barrels from Limousin or Tronçais.
+The brandy must be twice distilled in copper pot stills and aged at least two years in French oak barrels from Limousin or Tronçais, Allier or Nevers – the majority coming from the first two.
 Cognac matures in the same way as whiskies and wines barrel-age, and most cognacs spend considerably longer "on the wood" than the minimum legal requirement.

+Cognac is often drunk in glasses such as the snifter, which has a large tapered bowl and short stem.
+Such glasses allow the drinker to enjoy the aroma of the drink by placing their hand underneath the bowl and warming the cognac inside, causing it to produce more fumes.

 Production process

 Cognac is a type of brandy, and after the distillation and during the aging process, is also called eau de vie.
-It is produced by twice distilling grapes produced in any of the designated growing regions.
+It is produced by twice distilling wine made from grapes grown in any of the designated growing regions.

 Grapes

 The white wine used in making cognac is very dry, acidic, and thin.
 Though it has been characterised as "virtually undrinkable", it is excellent for distillation and aging.
 It may be made only from a strict list of grape varieties.
-For it to be considered a true cru, the wine must be at least 90% Ugni blanc (known in Italy as Trebbiano), Folle blanche and Colombard, while up to 10% of the grapes used can be Folignan, Jurançon blanc, Meslier St-François (also called Blanc Ramé), Sélect, Montils, or Sémillon.
-Cognacs which are not to carry the name of a cru are freer in the allowed grape varieties, needing at least 90% Colombard, Folle blanche, Jurançon blanc, Meslier Saint-François, Montils, Sémillon, or Ugni blanc, and up to 10% Folignan or Sélect.
+For it to be considered a true cru cognac, the white wine must be made from at least 90% Ugni blanc (known in Italy as Trebbiano), Folle blanche and Colombard, while up to 10% of the grapes used can be Folignan, Jurançon blanc, Meslier St-François (also called Blanc Ramé), Sélect, Montils, or Sémillon.
+Cognacs that are not to carry the name of a cru are freer in the allowed grape varieties, needing at least 90% Colombard, Folle blanche, Jurançon blanc, Meslier Saint-François, Montils, Sémillon, or Ugni blanc, and up to 10% Folignan or Sélect.

 Fermentation and distillation

-After the grapes are pressed, the juice is left to ferment for 2–3 weeks, with the region's native, wild yeasts converting the fruit sugars into alcohol; neither sugar nor sulphur may be added.
+After the grapes are pressed, the juice is left to ferment for 2–3 weeks, with the region's native wild yeast converting the fruit sugars into alcohol; neither sugar nor sulphur may be added.
 At this point, the resulting wine is about 7 to 8% alcohol.

 Distillation takes place in traditionally shaped Charentais copper alembic stills, the design and dimensions of which are also legally controlled.
 Two distillations must be carried out; the resulting eau de vie is a colourless spirit of about 70% alcohol.